Towards Efficient Matching of Regexes with Backreferences using Register Set Automata (Technical Report): Introduction

-\subparagraph{Contribution.} We list the main contributions of the paper: \begin{enumerate} \item introduction of the model of register set automata and showing its closure properties, \item proving $\fomega$-completeness of the emptiness problem for $\rsa$s by showing interreducibility with the coverability problem for transfer Petri nets, \item designing a~(semi-)algorithm that can determinise an~RA into a~$\drsa$ and showing that it is complete for the class of languages that can be obtained from RAs with one register and no disequality tests by Boolean operations (i.e., union, intersection, and complement), \item placing the $\rsa$ model into the landscape of automata-with-registers models, and \item discussing the power of several extensions of the model. \end{enumerate}
+\begin{enumerate} \item Introduction of the model of register set automata and its theoretical analysis: Showing its closure properties, placing the $\rsa$ model into the landscape of automata-with-registers models, and proving $\fomega$-completeness of the emptiness problem for $\rsa$s by showing interreducibility with the coverability problem for transfer Petri nets, discussing the power of several extensions of the model. \item Designing a~(semi-)algorithm that can determinize an~RA into a~$\drsa$ and showing that it is complete for the class of languages that can be obtained from RAs with one register and no disequality tests by Boolean operations (i.e., union, intersection, and complement). \item Developing a~partial-derivative based algorithm for converting a~large class of regexes with backreferences to RAs. \item Showing that DRSA-based regex matching can be done in linear or quadratic time, depending on whether the size of the alphabet is finite or infinite respectively. \item Experimentally confirming that simulation of the deterministic RSA obtained by our algorithm is a practical matching algorithm for regexes with single-letter backreferences, and that it is significantly more resilient against ReDoS than state-of-the-art matchers. \end{enumerate}